- What Is a Project Status Report?

 The true value of a project status report lies beyond its use as a communication channel.
 It also provides a documented history of the project.
 This gives you historical data, so the next time you’re planning a similar project, you can avoid any missteps or bottlenecks.

-Because project status reports cover so many topics, historically, they were time-consuming to create.
-Fortunately, modern project management software like ProjectManager expedites the all-important reporting process.
-Try out our automated project reports, and simplify your project reporting.
+Because project status reports cover so many topics, they were historically time-consuming to create.
+Fortunately, modern project management software like ProjectManager expedites the all-important status reporting process.
+Try our automated project reports and simplify your project reporting.

 How to Write a Project Status Report

 Writing a project status report is an essential project management task.
 Whether you generate one weekly, monthly or quarterly, the steps are essentially the same.
 Here’s how to write a project status report:

 - Determine the objective

 - Target your audience (Clients, team members, sponsors, etc)

 - Collect your data

 Because a project status report follows a basic outline, it can be helpful to use a project status report template.
 However, a project status report template is only a static document.
 Using project status reporting software integrates with all your project management tools for greater efficiency.

 To better understand the process described above, let’s take a look at a project status report example.
 For this simple example, we’ll create a weekly status report for a home construction project using our free project status report template.